Contact Us

 Santa Catalina Monastery

 Monasteries in Peru have a very unique history that is unlike most other former Spanish colonies.
 This monastery was built on the foundations of the Incan Acllahuasi, where the Virgins of the Sun lived during Inca times.
 Learn about both the ancient and modern uses of the site at this exceptional example of both ancient Incan and colonial Spanish culture.
-Fans of colonial art from the Escuela Cusqueña should have this towards the top of their list!
+Fans of colonial art from the Escuela Cusqueña should have this at the top of their list!

 Cooking and Pisco Tours